Pizajolo/regression-sklearn-stockprices/README.md

 # regression-sklearn-stockprices
-Using the Scikit Learn library to predict stock prices as regression problem This is just trying different regression methods on stock data.
+Using the Scikit Learn library to predict stock prices as regression problem.
+This is just trying different regression methods on stock data.
 With a model like this it's not possible to predict the future of the stock marked.
 If it would be that easy we all would be rich :D